Season of the Witch (2011 film): Plot

 In the 13th century Villach, three women are accused by a priest of witchcraft, and are first hanged before being drowned.
 The priest performs a ritual on the three women using a book inscribed from the Key of Solomon so they can never return to life, but one of the women takes on a demonic appearance, sets the book on fire, and hangs the priest.

 In the 14th century, German Teutonic Knights Sir Behmen von Bleibruck and Sir Felson join the Smyrniote crusades.
 After witnessing a civilian massacre during the capture of Smyrna, the two abandon their order and return to Austria.

 Traveling through Styria, Behmen and Felson encounter people infected with the Black Death.
-Trying to conceal their identities as deserters, Behmen's sword crest exposes their identities, and they are arrested.
-They're taken to Cardinal D'Ambroise, who is near death from the plague.
+They are trying to conceal their identities as deserters, but Behmen's sword crest exposes them.
+They are arrested and taken to Cardinal D'Ambroise, who is near death from the plague.
 The Cardinal asks the knights to escort an alleged witch who is suspected of causing the pestilence to a remote monastery where monks can perform a sacred ritual to cancel her powers and stop the plague.
 Behmen refuses, so D'Ambroise imprisons him and Felson, where they meet the alleged witch, Anna.

 Both knights agree under the condition that she be given a fair trial and the charges of desertion against them be dropped.
 The Cardinal agrees, and they are accompanied by the priest Debelzaq, the altar boy Kay von Wollenbart, Johann, the captain of the Cardinal's Guard, and Hagamar, a well-traveled swindler who will serve as their guide in return for his pardon.
 Anna shows hatred towards Debelzaq while forming a connection with Behmen.